Suggest a Songfact / Artistfact

-Journey keyboard player Jonathan Cain wrote this song about the rough relationship being a married man on the road in a Rock band.
-Sadly, Cain and his wife divorced a few years later, despite him pledging in the song to be "forever yours... faithfully." (thanks, Paul - Greenwood, SC)
+Journey keyboard player Jonathan Cain wrote this song about the challenges of being a married man on the road in a rock band.
+Sadly, Cain and his wife divorced a few years later, despite him pledging in the song to be "forever yours... faithfully."

 " by Toto, this contains lyrics delivered by the lead singer but written by another member of the band, which led many fans to believe Steve Perry wrote the song about a particular girl.

 Journey's first music video was for this song.
 At the time, finding a director for a video wasn't easy, especially in America, so the band's manager, Herbie Herbert, hired the guys from NFL Films to shoot footage of the band on the road and onstage.
-So the same guys who filmed Walter Payton scoring touchdowns also filmed Steve Perry shaving his moustache.
-Journey hated making videos, but couldn't ignore the promotional impact of MTV.
-The network favored acts like Journey at the time because they were trying to position themselves with a Rock format.
+So the same guys who filmed Walter Payton scoring touchdowns also filmed Steve Perry shaving his mustache.

 The song was performed by Lea Michele and Cory Monteith in the first season finale of Glee, along with several other Journey songs in the same episode.
 In the week after the transmission of the episode, download sales of the Glee version were sufficient to return the song to the Top 40 of the Hot 100.